-Our operating subsidiaries have a \$1.4 billion credit facility expiring in September 2010, of which \$950.0 million was outstanding as of December 31, 2003.
-We have entered into interest rate exchange agreements, which expire from June 2005 through March 2007, to hedge \$500.0 million of floating rate debt.
-Under the terms of all of our interest rate exchange agreements, we are exposed to credit loss in the event of nonperformance by the other parties of the interest rate exchange agreements.
-However, due to the high creditworthiness of our counterparties, we do not anticipate their nonperformance.
-As of December 31, 2003, about 67% of our outstanding indebtedness was at fixed interest rates or subject to interest rate protection.
+We have entered into interest rate exchange agreements, which expire from September 2006 through March 2007, to hedge \$300.0 million of floating rate debt.
+Under the terms of all of our interest rate exchange agreements, we are exposed to credit loss in the event of nonperformance by the other parties to the interest rate exchange agreements.
+However, due to the high credit worthiness of our counterparties, we do not anticipate their nonperformance.
+As of December 31, 2003, about 74% of our outstanding indebtedness was at fixed interest rates or subject to interest rate protection.

-As of December 31, 2003, our total debt was \$1.4 billion and we had unused credit commitments of about \$442.2 million under our bank credit facility and our annualized cost of debt capital was approximately 6.4%.
-As of January 1, 2004, after giving effect to scheduled step downs in the maximum leverage covenants in our bank credit facilities, approximately \$270.9 million could be borrowed and used for general corporate purposes under the most restrictive covenants in our debt arrangements.
-We were in compliance with all debt covenants as of, and for all periods, in the year ended December 31, 2003.
+As of December 31, 2003, our total debt was approximately \$1.52 billion, we had unused credit commitments of about \$327.5 million under our bank credit facilities and our annualized cost of debt capital was approximately 6.4%.
+As of January 1, 2004, after giving effect to scheduled stepdowns in the maximum leverage covenants in our bank credit facilities, approximately \$291.1 million could be borrowed and used for general corporate purposes under the most restrictive covenants in our debt arrangements.
+As of December 31, 2003, we were in compliance with all covenants as of, and for all periods in the year ended December 31, 2003.

-As of December 31, 2003, approximately \$7.8 million of letters of credit were issued to various parties to secure our performance relating to insurance and franchise requirements.
+As of December 31, 2003, approximately \$5.7 million of letters of credit were issued to various parties to secure our performance relating to insurance and franchise requirements.

 Although we have not generated earnings sufficient to cover fixed charges, we have generated cash and obtained financing sufficient to meet our shortterm requirements, including our debt service, working capital and capital expenditures.
-We expect that we will continue to be able to generate funds and obtain financing sufficient to service our long-term business plan, service our debt obligations and complete our future acquisitions.
+We expect that we will continue to be able to generate funds and obtain financing sufficient to service our long-term business plan, service our debt obligations and complete any future acquisitions.
 However, there can be no assurance that we will be able to obtain sufficient financing, or, if we were able to do so, that the terms would be favorable to us.